wilsonmacleod/NBA-2018-19-Analysis/README.md

 ### Three Point Revolution

- First, I wanted to see if the much publicized increase in 3 point shooting league-wide was as signifigant as it has been made out to be.
-Second, if that increase in 3 point attempts led to more points per game and if there was a positive correlation between 3s attempted and Wins and Losses and finally if that correlation was more/less signifigant at different time intervals in the last 10 NBA seasons.
+ First, I wanted to see if the much-publicized increase in 3-point shooting league-wide was as signifigant as it has been made out to be.
+Second, if that increase in 3-point attempts led to more points per game and if there was a positive correlation between 3s attempted and Wins and Losses and finally if that correlation was more/less signifigant at different time intervals in the last 10 NBA seasons.

 ![alt text](https://github.com/wilsonmacleod/NBA-2018-19_Analysis/blob/master/NBA_Trends/figs/3PAvPTS.png)